 How to Find an Al-Anon Meeting Near You

-As there are typically many Al-Anon meetings available and each are ran slightly different, it is important that when considering attending a meeting, you keep an open-mind and find the group that best suits your needs.
-Additionally, is recommended that you attend at least four to six meetings to see if Al-Anon is a good fit for you.
+As there are typically many Al-Anon meetings available, and each is run slightly different, it is important that when considering attending a meeting, you keep an open mind and find the group that best suits your needs.
+Additionally, attending at least four to six meetings is recommended to see if Al-Anon is a good fit for you.

-If your loved one is struggling with alcoholism/addiction and seeking treatment, it would be beneficial to find a treatment center that works with families through counseling/therapy and provides Al-Anon style literature for you and your family.
-Understanding the disease of alcoholism/addiction is vital in the process of recovery.
+If your loved one is struggling with alcoholism/addiction and seeking treatment, it would be beneficial to find a treatment center that works with families through counseling/therapy and provides Al-Anon-style literature for you and your family.
+In addition, understanding the disease of alcoholism/addiction is vital in the process of recovery.

 To find a meeting near you, either do a Google search for Al-Anon meetings in your area or search on the official Al-Anon website.

-There is hope for your own freedom and peace regardless if your loved one is drinking/using drugs or not.
-Please don’t delay seeking help immediately.
+There is hope for your freedom and peace regardless if your loved one is drinking/using drugs or not.
+So please don’t delay seeking help immediately.

 Infinite Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial guidelines and medical review policy.